geoarrow/geoarrow/format.md

 computational libraries, zero-copy shared memory and streaming messaging, interprocess communication, etc and is supported by many programming languages.
-The Arrow columnar memory model is suited to store both vector features and its attribute data.
+The Arrow columnar memory model is suited to store both vector features and their attribute data.
 This document specifies how such vector features can be stored in Arrow (and Arrow-compatible) data structures.

 The terminology for array types in this document is based on the